 Issues with Current Oral Airways

 After examination and on comparison, current Guedel and Berman airways are dimensionally very different in relation to the proportional measurements and it is easy to see that these inconsistencies do not correspond to any design and anatomical logic.
+Since these two devices were developed to open and maintain the oropharynx airway, shouldn’t they have the same dimensions?
+The answer is a resounding, “Yes”.

 It should also be noted that without the jaw-thrust design element and the ability to control the tongue, the relaxed jaw will allow for the relaxed tongue to fall back into the oropharynx because there is nothing to support it, resulting in an airway obstruction, causing complications for the anesthetist and the patient.